Asan Award in Medicine: History

 Raised in 2013 to encourage medical research, prize money for the first two categories is 300 million KRW, and for found scientists it is 50 million KRW each.
 While the Foundation's website mentions the award is given to "medical scientists devoting themselves to the country’s medical development", the Award's website mentions the honor can be presented to medical scientists of any citizenship who "have made contributions to the development of Korea's medical science."
-International recipients receive their prize money in 250,000 USD.
+International recipients receive their prize money in US$250,000.

 Recipients

 The award has been given to the following individuals.